 5. Plan for counter-measures to the primary root cause(s)

 Many people tend to skip the other process improvement steps and go directly to this one.
-By now you can understand why it is a mistake.
-There are mainly 3 reasons for this:
+By now, you should understand why it is a mistake:

-- You need to involve people, let them agree on the causes and the root causes and then the counter-measures will be logical.
+- You need to involve people.
+Let them agree on the causes and the root causes and then the counter-measures will often be logical.
 Hopefully, you have people’s buy-in and there is less resistance.

-Once you have a plan, obviously it needs to be implemented.
+Once you have a plan, obviously, it needs to be implemented.
 Regular updates are necessary and give way to course corrections.
-‘Plans are useless, but planning is worthless,’ the saying goes.
+‘Plans are useless, but planning is indispensable,’ the saying goes.
 Don’t become too attached to a specific plan.
 Let it evolve naturally and revisit your plans regularly!